Arizona Veterinary Dental Specialists will remain open during the COVID-19 pandemic.

 At Arizona Veterinary Dental Specialists we are strongly against anesthesia free dental cleanings and are commited to educating the public about the risks to their pets.
 A proper pet dental cleaning should always be performed by a veterinarian and involve safe anesthesia and dental radiographs.
 Learn about professional pet dental cleanings available at Arizona Veterinary Dental Specialists.

-Honey belongs to Shania who is a CSR at our Scottsdale & Gilbert locations.
+Adonis belongs to Ileana who is a Tech at our Scottsdale & Gilbert locations.